Sonoma Valley History

 Vallejo greeted his captors cordially, offering them his best brandy.
 He felt he was in basic agreement that Americans should control California, and he looked forward to taking part in the new government.
 But Fremont and the Bear Flaggers shared the view of many settlers, that Vallejo might unite the quarreling Mexican factions against them, and so they imprisoned the general at Fort Sutter.
 It took several months and an official letter from an American naval officer to get him out.

 Meanwhile, the independent California Republic flourished briefly under its famous Bear Flag, a crude banner made from manta cloth and a lady's petticoat.
 The flag's emblems display a grizzly bear, representing strength and courage, and a star similar to the one on the Texas flag- Texas being California's ally against Mexico.
 Fremont celebrated his coup against Vallejo with a mammoth Fourth of July party in Sonoma, and the Californians voted to join the Union as a territory as soon as possible.
 That happened on July 9th, 1846, and the Stars n’ Stripes permanently replaced the Bear Flag (which later became- and remains today- the official state flag of California).
 The American flag was raised in the Sonoma Plaza by a Naval contingency headed by Lt.
 Revere, grandson of Paul Revere.
-Pictured to the left is the Bear Flag Monument erected in the Sonoma Plaza to commemorate the events of the Bear Flag Revolt.
+Pictured is the Bear Flag Monument erected in the Sonoma Plaza to commemorate the events of the Bear Flag Revolt.

 It was only the following week when Californians learned that the United States had declared war on Mexico.
 Two years later, when that war ended in the treaty of Guadalupe Hidalgo, California and the rest of the Southwest were ceded by Mexico to the United States.

 Recognized as the birthplace of California’s wine industry, Sonoma Valley isn't just home to 183-year-old vines; it lays claim to a certain pioneering resilience.
 Despite General Vallejo’s efforts, the town of Sonoma lost its place as the county seat once the booming Gold Rush redirected the flow of commerce south to San Francisco.
-In the 19th century the Valley's wine industry would survive an epidemic of the root disease phylloxera; in the 20th, it would weather Prohibition.
+In the 19th century, the Valley's wine industry would survive an epidemic of the root disease phylloxera; in the 20th, it would weather Prohibition.
 After World War II, the region's wine trade rebounded and flourished, steadily evolving ever since.
 Although it has grown, it has remained isolated enough to keep its original beauty.
 Rich in agricultural heritage and recognized as the birthplace of California’s premium wine industry, Sonoma Valley is home to vineyards planted as early as 1824 by the Mission’s Franciscan Fathers.
 Today, Sonoma Valley remains a vigorous hub for the wine industry and a popular tourist destination.
 Visitors can sample local varietals at more than 40 premium wineries and tasting rooms.

 FROM FRONTIER TO BYWAY